The 20 Best Biliary Atresia Doctors Near Me in Michigan, US

 Accepting New Patients

-Amie Hinshaw is a Pediatric Gastroenterologist in Grand Rapids, Michigan.
-Dr. Hinshaw has been practicing medicine for over 13 years and is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
-Her top areas of expertise are Eosinophilic Esophagitis, Encopresis, Bowel Incontinence, and Esophagitis.
+Amie Hinshaw is a Pediatric Gastroenterologist practicing medicine in Grand Rapids, Michigan.
+She has been practicing medicine for over 13 years.
+Dr. Hinshaw is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Eosinophilic Esophagitis, Delayed Growth, Encopresis, and Bowel Incontinence.
+Dr. Hinshaw is board certified in American Board Of Pediatrics and American Board Of Pediatrics.
 Dr. Hinshaw is currently accepting new patients.

 Experienced in Biliary Atresia